Keonnartey/The-Red-Sidewalk/README.md

 To use this feature:

-1. Create a file called `.env.local` in the frontend directory
+1. Create a file called `.env.local` in the `/cryptid-sightings` directory
 2. Paste this into it:

 `NEXT_PUBLIC_MAPBOX_TOKEN=pk.your_actual_token_here`